swcarpentry/python-novice-inflammation/index.md

 ~~~
 {: .source}
 Each number represents the number of inflammation bouts that a particular patient experienced on a
 given day.

 For example, value "6" at row 3 column 7 of the data set above means that the third
 patient was experiencing inflammation six times on the seventh day of the clinical study.

-So, we want to:

-1. Calculate the average inflammation per day across all patients.
-2. Plot the result to discuss and share with colleagues.

-To do all that, we'll have to learn a little bit about programming.
+In order to analyze this data and report to our colleagues, we'll have to learn a little bit about programming.

 > ## Prerequisites
 >